Balanced and Ready to Excel, Despite a Pandemic

 “This was a really big deal for my family because my wife is our primary income earner and her job did not give her any paid leave,” Votipka said.
 “Making it possible for her to go back to work part time a little sooner was very helpful for us.”

-Votipka’s wife, Rhea, is a critical care nurse, so her schedule was not as flexible as his.
+Votipka’s wife, Rhea, is a critical care nurse practitioner, so her schedule was not as flexible as his.
 Whenever Luca got sick or daycare closed unexpectedly, he had to drop whatever he was doing to handle the parenting responsibilities.

 “While that might have been a stressor working in other labs, it wasn't anything I ever worried about,” Votipka said.
 “I always knew that Michelle would be there to step in and provide whatever help I needed.
 On an inspirational level, she had her daughter at a similar time in her career, so we would, and still do, share stories about our experiences as parents.”